yukiang019/TouchSomeGrass/README.md

 Tap on this link : [Deployed Application Here](https://expo.dev/@yukiang019/grass?serviceType=classic&distribution=expo-go)

+2.
-2. In the app,
+In the app, enter your email, enter any password and press Sign Up

+OR
-   enter your email or this test email : testuser@gmail.com

-   enter any password or this test password : testuser123
+enter this test email : [testuser@gmail.com](mailto:testuser@gmail.com) , enter this test password : testuser123

-4. Press Sign Up
+and press Login

 ### Usage